Max Rose: 2018

 Rose ran in the 2018 Democratic Party primary for New York's 11th congressional district against five other candidates, winning with 65% of the vote.
-In the general election, he faced Republican incumbent Dan Donovan and received endorsements from former President Barack Obama and former Vice President Joe Biden.
-Rose defeated Donovan, 52.8% to 46.8%, a win widely seen as an upset as most ratings of the race considered Donovan, who had won the 2016 election by 25 points, a slight favorite.
+In the general election, he faced Republican incumbent Dan Donovan and received endorsements from former president Barack Obama and former vice president Joe Biden.
+Rose defeated Donovan, 53% to 47%, a win widely seen as an upset as most ratings of the race considered Donovan, who had won the 2016 election by 25 points, a slight favorite.
 He became the youngest male member of the House of Representatives.

 The 11th has historically been the most conservative district in New York City, as Staten Island is the city's most conservative borough.
 For most of the time since the 1990s, it has been the only Republican-held district in the city, and for much of that time it has been the only area in the city in which Republicans usually do well.
 It has a Cook Partisan Voting Index of R+3; the other 11 districts in the city have PVIs of at least D+20.
 Rose was only the second Democrat to hold the seat since 1981, as well as the first since then to unseat an incumbent Republican.
 His victory made New York City's House delegation entirely Democratic for the second time since 1933.

 2020

-In 2020, Rose was defeated in his reelection bid by State Assemblywoman Nicole Malliotakis, who represented much of the district's eastern portion.
+In 2020, Rose was defeated in his reelection bid by state assemblywoman Nicole Malliotakis, who represented much of the district's eastern portion.
 He conceded on November 11.
-Ultimately, Malliotakis took 53 percent of the vote to Rose's 46.8 percent.
+Ultimately, Malliotakis took 53% of the vote to Rose's 47%.

 Rose was hampered by Donald Trump carrying Staten Island with 57% of the vote, the most of any borough and ahead of Queens.
 Rose's participation in a George Floyd protest was also blamed for hurting his reelection chances as the 11th district has historically been home to large numbers of New York City Police Department (NYPD) officers and their families.

 2022

 In December 2021, Rose announced he was running for Congress to reclaim his former seat in 2022.
 He won the Democratic primary on August 23, 2022, receiving 75% of the vote.
-He was handily defeated in the November 8, 2022 general election by Malliotakis, 37.5% to 60.7%.
+He was defeated in a landslide in the November 8, 2022 general election by Malliotakis, 62% to 38%.